kaddkaka/vim_examples/git.md

  * `tmp`
  * `hack`

-The worktrees are added from the primary worktree with `git worktree add ../feature` and they let me have several branches checked out at the same time.
+The worktrees are added from the primary worktree (e.g. `git worktree add ../feature`) and they let me have several branches checked out at the same time.
 I don't create new worktrees, I reuse the ones I have.

 To work on a new feature I `cd` to `feature/`, create a new branch and launch my editor from there.

 These worktrees share one `.git` (only need to fetch once, and saves disk space compared to having several full clones) and they also share one stash (which means I can `git stash` in one worktree and `git stash pop` in another).
+They also share the same settings and git hooks.

 `git branch -vv` lists all my local branches and in what worktree they are checked out in.